-Originally bred as an all-purpose farm dog, today’s Bernese Mountain Dog still has those working dog instincts, but is mostly a calm and patient breed.
-In this post, we’re going to go over the Bernese Mountain dog temperament and personality to give you a better idea of what you can expect from owning this breed.
+Originally bred as an all-purpose farm dog, today’s Bernese Mountain Dog still has those working dog instincts, but is mostly a calm and patient large breed dog.
+In this post, we’re going to go over the Bernese Mountain dog to give you a better idea of what you can expect from owning this breed.

 Bernese Mountain Dog Puppies and Training

 Your Bernese Mountain Dog won’t fully reach maturity until he is three to four years old.
-This long “puppy” span can be frustrating, but is a vital period for having an easygoing and tolerant dog later on.
+This long “puppy” span can be frustrating, but is a vital period for having an easygoing and tolerant adult Bernese later on.

 Bernese Mountain Dog puppies are very active, curious, and can be quite a handful, given their large size.
 They can be a little too rough on young children simply because of their size, even though they are just playing a mean no harm.
 Your dog needs to be socialized early so he will get along with other dogs and doesn’t become overly reserved.
 They are also known to be fearful of new places or experiences if they aren’t often thrown into them, so make sure you are always taking them to new places during this early development period.

 It is highly recommended that you take your Bernese puppy to obedience training as well, to help them socialize as well as sort out any unwanted behavior.
 Training can start the very day you bring your Bernese Mountain Dog puppy home.
 They are smart dogs, and capable of soaking things up right away, so don’t wait.